ThePieBaker90/On-The-Rim/Mechanics/Weapon Information/Cumbersome.md

 ---

 ## General Description
-Some weapons are cumbersome and difficult to aim at amoving target, e.g. a sniper rifle.
+Some weapons, e.g. a sniper rifle, are cumbersome and difficult to aim at an evasive target.

 ## Mechanics
 - Target EV is increased by 50% when defending against attacks from weapons with this property